xelasov/jdbc-ejdbc/README.md

 ## Function
 Function class is used to call stored procedures that return a single value, which could be a ResultSet.

-1. Call a stored procedure that takes two input parameters (Strings) and returns a long value:
+* Call a stored procedure that takes two input parameters (Strings) and returns a long value
 ```
 final String userName = ...;
 final String passWord = ...;